What the law forsees

-To ensure a successful partnership between photographer and couple, Wedding Photo Project offers on the subject of copyrights and the right of protection of the personality the following conditions:
+To ensure a successful partnership between photographer and couple/client, Picturing Love offers the following conditions:

-❤ The photographer is bound to deliver to the couple, at the agreed price, the high-resolution files with permission to print only for personal use, without any specific time limit during this grant permission.
-In addition, the photographer, as a gesture of goodwill and understanding of the need for communication these days through social media, allows the reproduction only of the low-resolution images with the obligation of the reference his name in each broadcast with the following format:
+The photographer is bound to deliver to the couple/client, at the agreed price, the high-resolution files with permission for personal use only, without any specific time limit during this grant permission.
+In addition, the photographer, as a gesture of goodwill and understanding of the need for communication nowdays on social media, allows the reproduction only of the low-resolution images with the obligation of the reference his name in each broadcast with the following format:

 © Zoi Psaroudaki / www.picturing-love.com